kat0028/rospackage_builder/README.md

 Install Package
 ---
 This script will build install and cleanup your package.
-One of the later operations in the package will require sudo usage so either run the script itself as sudo or be ready to input a sudo password.
+One of the later lines in the script will require a sudo password.

 ```
 sudo ./install_package.sh